Climate of Titan: Seasons

-Titan's orbital tilt with respect to the Sun is very close to Saturn's axial tilt (about 27°), and its axial tilt with respect to its orbit is zero.
-This means that the direction of incoming sunlight is driven almost entirely by Titan's day-night cycle and Saturn's year cycle.
-The day cycle on Titan lasts 15.9 Earth days, which is how long it takes Titan to orbit Saturn.
-Titan is tidally locked, so the same part of Titan always faces Saturn, and there is no separate "month" cycle.
+Titan's orbital inclination relative to the Sun is closely aligned with Saturn's axial tilt, at about 27 degrees, while its axial tilt relative to its orbit is approximately zero.
+Consequently, the direction of incoming sunlight is determined primarily by Titan's day-night cycle and Saturn's orbital cycle.
+A day on Titan lasts about 15 days and 22 hours, equal to the time it takes Titan to orbit Saturn.
+Because Titan is tidally locked to Saturn, the same hemisphere always faces the planet, so Titan has no separate monthly cycle.

-Seasonal change is driven by Saturn's year: it takes Saturn about 29.5 Earth years to orbit the Sun, exposing different amounts of sunlight to Titan's northern and southern hemispheres during different parts of the Saturnian year.
-Seasonal weather changes include larger hydrocarbon lakes in the northern hemisphere during the winter, decreased haze around the equinoxes due to changing atmospheric circulation, and associated ice clouds in the South Polar regions.
-The last equinox occurred on August 11, 2009; this was the spring equinox for the northern hemisphere, meaning the southern hemisphere is getting less sunlight and moving into winter.
+Seasonal changes on Titan are driven by Saturn's orbit around the Sun, which takes about 29.5 Earth years.
+As Saturn moves through its orbit, Titan's northern and southern hemispheres receive different amounts of sunlight.
+Seasonal changes include larger hydrocarbon lakes in the northern hemisphere during winter and reduced haze around the equinoxes due to changes in atmospheric circulation.
+Associated ice clouds have also been observed near the south pole.

-Surface winds are normally low (<1 meter per second).
-Recent computer simulations indicate that the huge dunes of soot like material raining down from the atmosphere in the equatorial regions may instead be shaped by rare storm winds that happen only every fifteen years when Titan is in equinox.
-The storms produce strong downdrafts, flowing eastward at up to 10 meters per second when they reach the surface.
-In late 2010, the equivalent of early Spring in Titan's northern hemisphere, a series of methane storms were observed in Titan's equatorial desert regions.
+Surface winds on Titan are normally weak, with speeds below 1 m/s.
+Computer simulations suggest that the large equatorial dunes, composed of soot-like material deposited from the atmosphere, may instead be shaped by rare storms that occur around the equinoxes, roughly once every 15 years.
+These storms produce strong downdrafts that flow eastward at up to 10 m/s near the surface.
+In late 2010, corresponding to early spring in Titan's northern hemisphere, a series of methane storms was observed in Titan's equatorial desert regions.

-Due to the eccentricity of Saturn's orbit, Titan is about 12% closer to the Sun during the southern hemisphere summer, making southern summers shorter but hotter than northern summers.
-This asymmetry may contribute to topological differences between the hemispheres - the northern hemisphere has many more hydrocarbon lakes.
-Titan's lakes are largely placid, with few waves or ripples; however, Cassini has found evidence of increasing turbulence during the northern hemisphere summer, suggesting that surface winds may strengthen during certain times of the Titanian year.
-Waves and ripples have also been seen by Cassini.
+Because Saturn's orbit is eccentric, Titan is about 12% closer to the Sun during southern summer.
+As a result, southern summers are shorter but warmer than northern summers.
+This seasonal asymmetry may contribute to differences between Titan's hemispheres, including the greater number of hydrocarbon lakes in the northern hemisphere.
+Titan's lakes are generally calm, with few waves or ripples.
+However, Cassini observations found evidence of increased turbulence during the northern summer, suggesting that surface winds may strengthen at certain times of the Titan year.
+Cassini has also observed waves and ripples on the lakes.